-The efforts of Al Ain Ahlia Insurance Company are always focused on maintaining its pioneering role through its permanent and continuous cooperation with all Insurance Companies operating, within the Insurance Market in the companies that State or operate in the rest of the regional, Arab & international markets.
+The efforts of Al Ain Ahlia The company also seeks the Insurance Company are always optimal application of the focused on maintaining its governance pioneering role through its compliance with the laws, and continuous permanent cooperation with all Insurance issued by Companies operating, within Authorities, particularly the the Insurance Market in the UAE companies State operate in the rest of the Authority and Abu Dhabi regional, Arab & international Securities Exchange. markets.